maveniverse/site-001/content/en/blog/cstamas/2025/03/never-say-never.md

 * **project** (sometimes called "checkout", referring that project is checked out from some SCM) - the set of subprojects that makes the "project" you are working on
 * **local repositories** (since Maven 3.9 you can have multiple of these; in a limited way) - the mish-mash directory, where Maven caches (remote) and installs (locally built) artifacts
 * **remote repositories** - remote repositories that contains deployed artifact meant to be shared.
 Most notable one being Maven Central provided "out of the box".
 Most often they are reached via HTTPS.

+{{% alert title="Disclaimer" color="info" %}}

+While the concepts are similar, if not same, there may me slight deviations between open source (globally available) and "corporate" (could not come up with better name) scenarios, where some company provides infrastructure (like remote repositories, caches, but also some sort of "confined" network as well).

+{{% /alert %}}

 Let's start from end.